openssl-quic.7ossl - Man Page

 Description

 OpenSSL 3.2 and later features support for the QUIC transport protocol.
-Currently, only client connectivity is supported.
-This man page describes the usage of QUIC client functionality for both existing and new applications.
+You can use OpenSSL's QUIC capabilities for both client and server applications.
+This man page describes how to let applications use the QUIC protocol using the libssl API.

-QUIC functionality uses the standard SSL API.
+The QUIC protocol maps to the standard SSL API.
 A QUIC connection is represented by an SSL object in the same way that a TLS connection is.
-Only minimal changes are needed to existing applications making use of the libssl APIs to make use of QUIC client functionality.
-To make use of QUIC, use the SSL method OSSL_QUIC_client_method(3) or OSSL_QUIC_client_thread_method(3) with SSL_CTX_new(3).
+Only minimal changes are needed to existing applications which use libssl API to bring QUIC protocol support in.
+QUIC clients can use OSSL_QUIC_client_method(3) or OSSL_QUIC_client_thread_method(3) with SSL_CTX_new(3).
+See below for more details about the difference between the two.
+For servers, there is only one option: SSL method OSSL_QUIC_server_method(3) with SSL_CTX_new(3).

 The remainder of this man page discusses, in order: